David Fleay Wildlife Park

 The cafe offers a small selection of hot and cold food along with a small selection of hot and cold beverages, (no soft drinks available) Nicky and I decided on the chicken nuggets and chips with carbonated fruit drinks, while mum went with a cappuccino.

 The cafe is accessible with entry from the main reception area.
-Tables are located inside the air conditioned cafe along with an outside seating area that over looks the park.
+Tables are located inside the air conditioned cafe along with an outside seating area that over look the park.

 If your looking for an accessible family friendly activity but want to avoid the busy ques and crowds of the larger attractions and zoos, David Fleay is a perfect choice!
-You can find out more on David Fleay Wildlife Park at Queensland Government Parks and Forests website or via the official flyer David Fleay Wildlife Park Gold Coast PDF
+To find out more about David Fleay Wildlife Park check out the official flyer David Fleay Wildlife Park Gold Coast PDF

 In my opinion I give David Fleay Wildlife Park a rating of 4.5 for wheelchair accessibility, and a rating of 4 stars for the overall experience.